 In fact, we signed up for a few of these and have started using them ourselves.

 Psst: wondering which ones?
-We are now both using the free Zeta Budgeting App for couples, and the Ultimate Intimacy App.
+We are now both using a free budgeting app for couples, and the Ultimate Intimacy App.
 Ooh-la-la!

 Stick with me as I show you how to manage, grow, and otherwise liven up your relationship with apps for couples.

-Note: All of these apps are free, and there are typically upgrades or in-app purchases that you can make within each.
+Note: All of these relationship and marriage apps are free, and there are typically upgrades or in-app purchases that you can make within each.

 Apps as Relationship Tools for Couples

-When you think about relationship tools for couples, things like shared calendars, marriage advice books, couples therapy workbooks, etc. might come to mind.
+When you think about relationship tools for couples, things like shared calendars, marriage advice books, couples therapy workbooks, marriage financial planning worksheets, etc. might come to mind.

 But…what about relationship apps?
 Relationship apps for couples are quite new (at least in the “marital tools” part of the world), and yet they’re one of my favorite relationship tools.

-Let’s look at some of the best apps that are really relationship tools for couples, disguised as a mixture of Fun + Functionality.
+Let’s look at some of the best apps that are really relationship tools for couples, disguised as a mixture of Fun + Spiciness + Functionality.

-First up – because you happen to be on a personal finance blog – is my favorite couple’s budgeting app on the market.
+Next up – because you happen to be on a personal finance blog – is one couple’s budgeting tool.

 It’s free, it’s about as fun as you can get with numbers, and it’s filled with tons of functionality to get your couple’s finances under control (then maintain that control).

-- Giving couples the ability to set and track money goals together.
+- Tracked Couple's Money Goals: Giving couples the ability to set and track money goals together.